 Benefits to your business may come in the form of:

-Each of these benefits is a possibility.
+Each of these benefits is possible using FAK transportation.
 Some offer a way to save money, while others present you with opportunities to grow your business with less risk.

 There are other factors involved that may affect the overall benefit.
 These include:

-Working with a freight broker who can negotiate freight rates on your behalf may help you make a decision.
-FAK rates can be affected by a wide range of factors and you may need expert advice to see if it really is the best thing for your business.
+Working with a freight broker who can help you negotiate freight rates is one way to check your available options.
+FAK rates can be affected by a wide range of factors and getting expert advice can help you determine if it really is the best thing for your business.

 Depending on how much you need to ship, FAK rates are calculated differently.
 LTL carriers often base FAK rate calculation on the average freight class rank of the different cargo being moved.